 The Challenges of Providing Food and Water Sustainably

 But this incredible productivity comes at a cost.
 The use of the land to grow the food the world needs is impacting soil health and causing erosion into our streams, rivers and lakes.
 Illinois is also currently a leading contributor of both nitrogen and phosphorus (two nutrients used to fertilize crops) to the Mississippi River and the Gulf of Mexico.
-An excess of these nutrients can impact drinking water supplies, wildlife habitat, and cause toxic algal blooms.
+An excess of these nutrients can impact drinking water supplies and wildlife habitat and can cause toxic algal blooms.

 What's Happening in Illinois Right Now?